enriqc3/CMPS-3240-Intro-Intrinsics/README.md

    d[i] <- a * x[i] + y[i]
 endfor
 ```
 Implement an unoptimized version of DAXY first, then use AVX intrinsics to speed it up.
 Show the instructor the improvement.
 The vectors need to be very large for you to see differences in timings.
 I recommend at least 2^27 = 134217728.

-The compiler might automatically unroll the loop.
-The Makefile already does this, but make sure you're using the unoptimized flag for this part of the lab, -O0 (capital O number 0).
+Make sure you're using the unoptimized flag for this part of the lab, -O0 (capital O number 0).
+Otherwise, the compiler might unroll the loop.
+The Makefile already does this but be aware of it.

 # Discussion